rabyjaycie14/lotteryCPUScheduler/README.md

   By default, processes should have 10 tickets.

-  You can assume that the <b>maximum number of tickets per process is 100000.
+  You can assume that the maximum number of tickets per process is 100000.

   The number of tickets should be inherited by children created via fork.